What does it do exactly?

 Advancement in technology allowed every battery research study and development to move forward in spite of (if there are any) financial constraints.
 In the early 1990s, a newly developed battery called Lithium-ion was said to change the whole game of e-bike batteries.
 In terms of weight, range, and longevity, Lithium-ion or Li-ion batteries have the bigger advantage.
 First things first, an Li-ion battery is small and can be placed almost anywhere in your e-bike.
 Second, it’s not that heavy unlike Lead-acid batteries so you will not have to worry about the overall weight of your e-bike.
 Third, Lithium-ion batteries last longer and are capable of storing greater amounts of energy than any type of battery mentioned above.
 Because Lithium is a very reactive element, its atomic bonds can store a lot of energy, making Li-ion batteries have high energy density.

 In a nutshell, Lithium-ion batteries are better in terms of the weight, size, and shelf life.
 Today, most electric bikes make use of Li-ion batteries.
 These batteries are the same batteries used in most electronic devices such as smartphones, laptop computers, and tablets.
 Lithium-ion batteries are portable and convenient however these are not easy to maintain and most of all are expensive.
 As mentioned, Lithium is a highly reactive element, exposing it to extreme conditions may cause damage to it.
 Li-ion batteries are highly valued.
-They tend to cost around $400-$800 per piece, so if your e-bike makes use of a lithium-ion battery, make sure to take good care of it because the last thing you want is an empty pocket from buying a battery replacement.
+So if your e-bike makes use of a lithium-ion battery, make sure to take good care of it because the last thing you want is an empty pocket from buying a battery replacement.

 Life of an e-bike battery